Recovering Risk-Neutral Moments from Options: Pricing errors, spanning, and the projection-implied distribution

-Property~\ref{item:rn_3} is the most important: for any finite set of strikes, the estimated risk-neutral distribution produces the same moment as obtained by directly approximating $g$.\footnote{That is, using the estimate in \eqref{eq:E_estimate}.} This moment-consistency is typically not guaranteed by existing risk-neutral density estimators.
-In particular, the value of a nonlinear contract computed from a density estimate will almost never coincide with the estimate given by the CM method.
-The CM approach is often used in applications where the full risk-neutral distribution is not of primary interest, as it is empirically more robust (see, e.g., \citet{martin2017expected}).
-This discrepancy between density-implied moments and CM-implied moments calls into question the accuracy of the density estimate.
+Property~\ref{item:rn_3} is the most important.
+For any \emph{finite} set of strikes, the price obtained by integrating the payoff $g$ against the projection-implied distribution is exactly the same as the price obtained by projecting $g$ directly, that is, by using \eqref{eq:E_estimate}.
+In this sense, the implied distribution is pricing consistent with the projection estimator in finite samples.
+This pricing consistency is typically not guaranteed by existing risk-neutral density estimators.
+In particular, the value of a nonlinear contract computed from a density estimate will generally not coincide with the estimate given by the CM approximation.
+This discrepancy can be undesirable in applications, because the density estimate and the direct pricing formula will not agree even when they are applied to the same option data.
+Therefore, when the entire risk-neutral distribution is not of primary interest, the CM approximation is often preferred since it is more robust (see, e.g., \citet{martin2017expected}).
 By construction, the projection approach avoids this issue and yields a density that is consistent with any moment obtained by direct projection.
-Furthermore, our density estimator requires only mild assumptions on the underlying distribution: it is sufficient for the first moment of the stock price to exist.
+Consequently, the risk-free asset, the stock, and all observed options are priced with zero error under the projection-implied distribution, because each is itself a basis function in the regression.
+Especially in sparse-strike settings, this distribution can serve as a better-behaved input for applications that require the full risk-neutral distribution, such as \citet{MartinShi2025crashes} or \citet{haddad2025whatever}.
+We illustrate this use in Section~\ref{sec:target_zone}.

 Despite these desirable properties, the projection-based CDF estimate need not be monotone.
-In simulations, violations of monotonicity occur mainly in the extreme tails, where sparse strike coverage makes the distribution hard to estimate.
-A remedy is to apply the rearrangement approach of \citet{chernozhukov2013inference}, which amounts to sorting the estimated CDF values on the grid to enforce monotonicity.
-In fact, \citet{chernozhukov2009improving} show that, unless the original estimate is already monotone, the rearranged CDF has better finite-sample properties.
+Violations can arise when strikes are sparse relative to the evaluation grid, since the option basis cannot tightly constrain the implied CDF between strikes.
+In practice, the problem typically disappears when the weighting density $\omega$ is chosen to have heavier tails, since this improves the conditioning of the Gram matrix in \eqref{eq:ols_cont}.
+A general-purpose remedy is to apply the rearrangement approach of \citet{chernozhukov2013inference}, which sorts the estimated CDF values on the grid to enforce monotonicity.
+Moreover, \citet{chernozhukov2009improving} show that, unless the original estimate is already monotone, the rearranged CDF has strictly smaller estimation error.
+However, the rearranged CDF will generally no longer satisfy the price consistency property \ref{item:rn_3}.